 Knowing where to start when you are trying to improve your gut health can be overwhelming.
-Luckily, that is our area of expertise and we are here to help So, let’s go over 11 supplements you will want in your house to boost your microbiome’s overall health.
+Luckily, microbiome testing is our area of expertise and we are here to help.
+So, let’s go over 11 supplements you will want in your house to boost your microbiome’s overall health.

 Apple Cider Vinegar

-This an old school treatment that still does wonder to this very day.
-Apple cider vinegar goes a long way in killing off the bad bacteria in your gut, allowing the good bacteria the opportunity to set up a residence.
+This an old school treatment that still does wonders to this very day.
+Apple cider vinegar goes a long way in killing off the bad bacteria in your gut.
+Thus, your helpful stomach bacteria gets an opportunity to set up residence, ultimately improving your intestinal flora.

-What gives apple cider vinegar its incredible abilities comes from how the product is made.
+What gives apple cider vinegar its incredible abilities such as restoring gut flora comes from how the product is made.
 Apples are first crushed and then introduced to bacterial yeast.
 This exposure causes the sugars to ferment and transform into alcohol.

-More bacteria is added to the process, causing even more fermentation to transpire.
-Eventually an enzyme-rich vinegar is made in the form of acetic acid.
+More bacteria are added to the process, causing even more fermentation to transpire.
+Eventually, an enzyme-rich vinegar is made in the form of acetic acid.

-This is an amino acid that our bo Therefore, the infant must get arginine via diet. dy creates naturally.
-However, it does get the moniker of being a “semiessential” amino acid.
+This is an amino acid that our body produces on its own.
+However, it does get the moniker of being a “semi-essential” amino acid.
 This is much due to the fact that preterm infants are unable to produce this protein on their own.
 Therefore, the infant must get arginine via diet.

 Using arginine supplements can help fight off infection as well as reduce inflammation within the intestines.
 Arginine’s bioavailability is strengthened when taken in unison with omega-3 fatty acids.

-With that being said, there are many B-Vitamins that serve a huge role in improving conditions of the microbiome.
+With that being said, there are many B-Vitamins that serve a huge role in improving gastrointestinal distress associated with an unhealthy microbiome.
 Research has shown that those who abuse alcohol tend to have low levels of Thiamine (Vitamin B1) and small-intestinal bacteria overgrowth (SIBO).
-That means this vitamin plays a crucial role in fighting off foreign substances in the microbiome, and when comprised by lifestyle choices can lead to necessary extreme interventions such as a gastric surgery.
+That means this vitamin plays a crucial role in fighting off foreign substances in the microbiome, and when comprised by lifestyle choices can lead to gastric problems that need extreme interventions like surgery.

 Vitamin B6, another essential micronutrient hurt by toxic substances such as alcohol and prolonged use of antibiotics, can help safeguard the body against inflammatory responses in the gut.
 Heighten Vitamin B6’s bioavailability by taking in conjunction with magnesium.

-There is a battle going on in your gut between good bacteria and bad bacteria.
+There is a battle going on in your gut between beneficial bacteria and bad bacteria.
 At the middle of this war?
 Currency called iron.

 “Bacteria in the Enterobacteriaceae family are particularly good at circumventing host factors that limit access to iron during inflammation, and many strains have accumulated iron acquisition proteins in an “arms race” against other bacteria and the host.
 The pathogen Salmonella entericaserovar Typhimurium (S. Typhimurium) uses virulence factors to trigger inflammation and has iron acquisition and metabolic capabilities that give it a growth advantage in the inflamed gut.
 The probiotic Escherichia coli Nissle 1917 strain does not trigger inflammation, but also has an arsenal of iron acquisition elements that is comparable with or superior to many pathogens.”